-Established in 1828, St Frances Academy (SFA) is an independent Catholic high school with African American and Hispanic roots.
-St. Frances Academy serves as an agent of positive change within its inner-city neighborhood.
+Established in 1828, Saint Frances Academy (SFA) is an independent Catholic high school with African American and Hispanic roots.
+Saint Frances Academy serves as an agent of positive change within its inner-city neighborhood.

 - Letter from School Leadership

 - School Board

 "This school meant everything to me!
 Most people don't know this but I was planning on dropping out of school the moment I turned 16... until I went to SFA.
 As far as preparing me for college, SFA exposed me to so many different subjects that my college classes seemed easy.
 Without Saint Frances Academy, I probably wouldn't have my college degree!"

 "SFA was where I formed the best relationships and learned well in a very comfortable and supportive environment.
 With [the teacher's] guidance, my writing ability exceeded that of most of my college peers and the education I received at SFA enabled me to do well at Clark Atlanta University, where I recently received a B.A in Communications."